Cost of Living in Madison, WI [2025]

-The capital of the Badger State, Wisconsin, is none other than Madison.
-Second only to Milwaukee in population, Madison sits centrally with the Green Bay to the northeast and Milwaukee to the east.
+The capital of the Badger State is the beautiful river city, Madison.
+Second only to Milwaukee in Wisconsin population, Madison is centrally located on the Yahara River.

 Madison Cost of Living

-No matter why you choose to move to Madison, whether for the vibrant city life or the abundant access to nature, you’ll want to get a good idea of what your costs will look like.
-So let’s look at the cost of living in Madison to understand better how much you need to live there.
+People move to Madison for the vibrant city life, bustling job market, and the abundant access to nature.
+If you're considering becoming a Cheesehead yourself, you’ll want to get a good idea of what your costs will look like.
+So let’s look at the cost of living in Madison to understand what you'll need to rent and thrive there.

 Madison Housing Costs

-Rental trends slow down during winter, with things moving back into gear as the weather warms up again in the spring before peaking in the summer.
-According to the latest rent report on Madison, Madison is in line with national trend rent prices.
-However, they have slightly increased over the past month as we move towards warmer weather.
+Rental trends slow down during winter, but things kick back into gear as the weather warms up.
+Expect peak pricing in the summer and rising costs in the spring.
+According to the latest rent report, this is fairly normal: Madison is in line with national trend rent prices.
+However, rent prices have decreased slightly over the past month as we move towards colder weather.

 Madison Transportation